renatomajer/CarPulse/README.md

 - Before launching the application, please make sure your Bluetooth and GPS adapters are turned ON, and you have a suitable Internet connection.
 - On the first launch, the app will request multiple permissions.
 It is necessary to allow the permissions for the app to function properly.
 - Fill in the user data on the onboarding screen and proceed to main screen.
-- Navigate to "Connect device" using the menu in the top right corner of the application and connect to your OBDII-to-Bluetooth-microcontroller.
+- Navigate to "Connect device" using the menu in the top right corner of the application and connect to your OBD-II-to-Bluetooth microcontroller.
 - Return to the main screen and start the measurement.
-The application will display the collected data and send it to the assigned MQTT broker.
+- The application will display the collected data and send it to the assigned MQTT broker.